Financial Management |

 While business officers are always working on two budgets at once — actual and proposed — the budgeting cycle typically begins in September or October, when Christian said he builds Windward’s new budget.
 By November, the finance committee is discussing the budget, benchmarking and running long-range models.
 Then in December and January, firmer numbers on enrollment, tuition, salary, proposed hiring and program growth are plugged in, and the board approves the budget.
 By late January or early February, the school issues teacher agreements.
 In March, student agreements go out, budget updates continue as actual numbers come in, and hiring to replace departing teacher kicks off.
 April brings more reliable enrollment numbers that indicate if the budget needs adjusting.
 A clearer picture of the next year’s hiring is available in May, which may result in further budget adjustments.
 After celebrating the end of the school year in June, audit preparations and the audit itself consume July and August.

 Christian and Quiambao addressed a number of other topics: benchmarking, governance, the monthly balance sheet, dashboards, long-range planning, the audit, enrollment contracts, liability and property insurance, benefits, legal issues, leadership skills and more.
-Listen to the webinar, read the transcript and download the slides in the NBOA webinar archive.
+Listen to the webinar, read the transcript and download the slides in the NBOA webinar archive.#Budget#Leadership

 Will This Be the Year for Internal Investigations?